kuzudb/kuzu-docs/src/content/docs/cypher/expressions/sequence-functions.md

 description: Sequence functions are used to manipulate sequences.
 ---

-The following are functions that can be applied to sequences created with `CREATE SEQUENCE`.
-The examples are calls made on a sequence created by:
+Below, we list functions that can be applied to sequences created with `CREATE SEQUENCE`.
+The examples are calls made on a sequence created as follows:

 ```cypher
 CREATE SEQUENCE id_sequence START 0 MINVALUE 0;